haskell/haskell-language-server/NOTES.md

 The author uses generative AI (specifically, Claude Sonnet 4.6) to understand key concepts and draft code.

-*The author has reviewed and understood all AI-generated content introduced in this branch, and can personally vouch for and explain it if needed.*
+*The author has reviewed and understood every line of AI-generated content in this branch, personally vouches for it, and can explain any part of it if needed.*

 All notes generated through Claude are marked as such.

 ## How renaming currently works

+`hls-rename-plugin` currently doesn’t handle import aliases.

-When the user hovers the cursor over `L` or `L.take`, the `hls-rename-plugin` consults GHC’ AST and determines the identifier at point.
-An identifier is of type `Identifier`, defined as `type Identifier = Either ModuleName Name`.
+Consider the `-- Before: --` example above.
+When the user places the cursor on either occurrence of `L`, `hls-rename-plugin` consults the HIE AST and finds the identifier at the cursor.

-- In `import qualified Data.List as L`, `L` is considered a `ModuleName`.
+- In `import qualified Data.List as L`, `L` is a `ModuleName` identifier.

+    The plugin currently doesn’t consider `ModuleName` identifiers renameable, so it responds with “No symbol to rename at given location.”

-- In `L.take`, the entirety of `L.take` is considered a single `Name`.
-The AST records the name as external, coming from the `Data.List` module (not the `L` module, because the name is resolved).
+- In `L.take`, the entirety of `L.take` is a single `Name` identifier.

+    The AST records the name as external, coming from the `Data.List` module (not `L`, because the import alias is resolved).
+Information about the alias `L` is therefore lost.
-The plugin only considers `Name` identifiers as eligible for renaming.
-Therefore, if the user hovers over `L` in `import qualified Data.List as L`, the plugin says “No symbol to rename at given location.”

     Also, a `Name` records the module in which the identifier is *defined*, not the module that the identifier is imported from.
 This can cause problems, especially for modules that re-export other modules.

-## Possible approach
+## Initial approach

 1. When the user hovers over `L.take`, use the HIE AST to get the full span of the identifier.
 2. Use [`GHC.Parser`](https://hackage-content.haskell.org/package/ghc-9.12.1/docs/GHC-Parser.html) to parse the identifier into a `RdrName` of the form `Qual ModuleName OccName` and obtain the module alias as listed in the import section.